 Diane Issa Nauffal

-Dr. Diane I. Nauffal is an assistant professor of education in the Department of Education in the Lebanese American University (LAU).
-She joined LAU in 2008 charged with the establishment of the Department of Institutional Research and Assessment (DIRA).
-In 2017, she was promoted to assistant to the president for Institutional Research and Assessment.
-In her role, Dr. Nauffal provides decision-support, research and analysis to facilitate LAU’s planning and policy-formulation processes, and associated institutional and program accreditation, benchmarking, and institutional effectiveness activities.
-In addition, she supports all institutional assessment efforts covering the spectrum of activities related to programs, students, faculty and staff through her role as coordinator of the University Assessment Resource Cluster.
+Dr. Diane Nauffal joined LAU in 2008 charged with the establishment of the Department of Institutional Research and Assessment.
+In her role as assistant to the president for Institutional Research and Assessment, she provides decision-support research and analysis needed in planning and policy-formulation processes, accreditation, and institutional effectiveness activities.
+In addition, she supports all institutional assessment efforts covering the spectrum of activities related to programs, students, faculty and staff.

 Dr. Nauffal is currently a member of the Higher Education Reform Experts (HERE) team of Lebanon.
 She has served as president of the Middle East and North Africa Association for Institutional Research (MENA-AIR), an affiliate group of the Association for Institutional Researchers (AIR) in the USA since 2015.
 She is a member of the Lebanese Association for Educational Studies (LAES) and served as the president from 2012-2014.
 In 2011, she was appointed to the National Taskforce for University Governance.

 - Nauffal, D.I.
 (2015), Institutional research and planning in the Middle East.
 In K. L. Webber and A.J.
 Calderon (Eds.), Institutional research and planning in higher education: Global context and themes.
 Abingdon: Routledge.